-- Search for and download the RIW App
+- Download the RIW App

 - Access Controller Authentication

-- Using the RIW App - How to start a team and swipe out a team
+- How to start a team and swipe out a team

-- Using the RIW App - Changing location of the workgroup
+- Changing location of the workgroup

-- Using the RIW App - Checking job roles, competencies and information of a cardholder
+- Checking job roles, competencies and information of a cardholder

-- Using the RIW App - Deny / Restricted Access
+- Deny / Restricted Access

-- Using the RIW App - Cardholder blocks
+- Cardholder blocks

-- Using the RIW App - How to award competencies
+- How to award competencies

-- Using the RIW App - Perform a Spot Check as an Access Controller
+- Perform a Spot Check as an Access Controller

-- Using the RIW App - Forgotten Card Function
+- Forgotten Card Function

-- Using the RIW App - More Options
+- More Options

-Search for and download the RIW App
+Download the RIW App

 Access Controller Authentication

-After the code has been entered, select the Network you are working on from the drop down menu.
+After the code has been entered, the Access Controller can select the Network they are working on from the drop down menu.

-|Step 4||Select the relevant Project, Site and or Zone (as advised by your Employer or Network) and select Proceed.|
+Then select the relevant Project, Site and/or Zone (as advised by your Employer, Contractor in Charge or Network).

-Using the RIW App - How to start a team and swipe out a team
+How to start a team and swipe out a team

-To start a new team, select Start Team.|
+To start a new team, tap on the Start Team icon.

-|Step 3||Select Confirm Swipe, after you have confirmed the employer you are working for and the Job role you are performing.|
+Tap Confirm Swipe after you have confirmed the Employer you are working for and the job role you will be performing.

 Deny swipe can also be used if the cardholder does not hold the correct competencies or is not fit for duty.
 See Deny / Restricted Access below for more information on denying swipes.